 - Rafael Moneo

-Javier introduces us the internationally-renowned Spanish architect Rafael Moneo.
+Javier introduces us to the internationally-renowned Spanish architect Rafael Moneo.

 - Rafael Nadal